adithyakhamithkar/ansible-playbooks/roles/elasticsearch/movielens.md

 ```

 Sorting
-You can't sort based on string else you will have to reindex the data
+You can't sort based on text else you will have to reindex the data
 ```
 curl -H 'Content-Type: application/json' -XGET 'localhost:9200/movies/movie/_search?sort=year&pretty'
 ```

-New mapping to sort strings
+New mapping to sort texts
 ```
 {
   "mappings": {